inkarkat/git-extensions/etc/cheats/hubcheats-submodules-manually.md

 superproject: `$ hub subsamebrdo --single-success --include-superproject prapproval` Do the integration:
-superproject: `$ hub subsamebrdo --interactive reintegratetom --no-push --no-delete --no-checks` (if you want to do this submodule by submodule: `$ hub reintegratetom --no-push --no-delete --no-checks`)
+superproject: `$ hub subsamebrdo --interactive reintegratetom --no-push --no-delete --no-checks` (if you want to do this submodule by submodule: `$ hub reintegratetom --no-push --no-delete --no-checks`⏎)
 Note: When doing a bulk change, default check commands (that would run for each submodule) can be skipped via `reintegrate* --no-checks` Then update integration build after submodules have been reintegrated